 We are committed to take measures to minimise our overall energy consumption and improve energy efficiency to reduce the environmental impact of our operations.
-The Group's consumption for FY2023 is presented below.
-The electricity consumption increased steadily during the year due to increased consumption by tenants.
+The Group's consumption for FY2024 is presented below.
+The electricity consumption was consistent throughout the year.